London lifestyle & travels with kids and babies

 6.Bormio, Italy.
 Beautiful medieval town surrounded by Stelvio National Park, with excellent ski slopes, hiking trails and thermal baths.
 Located in Valtellina (aka magnificent land), Bormio is best for guaranteed snow, bombardinos and Italian gourmandise on slopes.

-We’ve been twice with our friends, there will be an article coming soon from them on their recommendations with kids.
+We’ve been twice with our friends, there will be an article coming soon from them on their recommendations with kids and why they reckon it’s one of the best ski resorts in Europe for families.
 We loved the termal baths in here, best bresaola and pizzocheri (local pasta with potatoes and savoy cabbage made fresh).